This post is about dealing with infertility during the holidays.

-I was nervous about visiting our large, eager, outspoken, fertile, African family (lol) but my husband, my dear dear husband did something that I am eternally grateful for.
+I was nervous about visiting our large, eager, outspoken and VERY fertile African family (lol) but my husband, my dear dear husband did something that I am eternally grateful for.

 Without me knowing, he contacted all of our family members to explain that it was a tough time for us and that no one is to ask me about babies.
 Everyone respected his request and no one brought up babies or pregnancy.

 Because of my husband’s residency schedule, we didn’t host or visit any family last Thanksgiving and Christmas, which turned out to be both a blessing and a curse.

 On one hand, I was thankful that I didn’t have to face anyone or answer any questions.
 On the other hand, it was so so lonely.

 Husbae was hard at work most of the time.
 I didn’t even decorate.

 With all of the losses we had endured, I wasn’t exactly in a jolly mood and frankly, I just didn’t feel a sense of family when we had lost two potential members of our family.